thoughtbot/maintaining-open-source-projects/book/07-versioning.md

 The first version of iPhone didn’t have copy and paste functionality.
-That flow wasn’t polished, so Apple didn’t release it: the first iPhone didn’t allow you to copy and paste, making sure that everything that went out in that release was as good as they could make it.
+That flow wasn’t polished, so Apple didn’t release it: the first iPhone didn’t allow you to copy and paste.
+Everything that went out in that release was as good as they could make it.

 On the other hand, the first Rails version lacked quality in many aspects, but it was very relevant.
-If David Heinemeier Hansson had waited more, we probably wouldn’t have Rails as we know it today.
+If David Heinemeier Hansson had waited for perfection, we probably wouldn’t have Rails as we know it today.

 Your project might not need to release with any periodicity whatsoever, staying mostly stable instead.
-For example, OpenSSL sees most releases when a security vulnerability is fixed.
+OpenSSL for example publishes most releases when a security vulnerability is fixed.

 If you don’t release often though, you might encounter inertia before preparing new releases.
 If this is the case, you might consider [doing it more